 Ramadan Fasting for Living-donors:

-Healthy liver donors do not need to take extra precautions during Ramadan.
-If the liver size has grown back to normal size then it perfectly ok to observe fasting during Ramadan.
-If a donor wants to donate liver in the coming months after Ramadan then not fasting might be suggested to preserve the size of the liver.
+Healthy liver donors do not need to take extra precautions during Ramadan. the liver size has grown back to normal size then it perfectly ok to observe fasting during Ramadan. donor wants to donate liver in the coming months after Ramadan then not fasting might be suggested to preserve the size of the liver.

 If you need any further assistance reach to us at